Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Well-posedness of the coupled variational problem

 From the jump properties \eqref{single layer jump}, we have $\{\mathcal{T}_N\}\mathcal{SL}_{\kappa} = \mathcal{T}_N^-\mathcal{SL}_{\kappa} -(1/2)\id$.
 Therefore, as in \eqref{eq: average single layer}, we evaluate

 where we have used that the finite rank of the mean operator implies compactness.

 Similarly, using Proposition \ref{prop: adjointness}, we find

-Many terms in these equations can be combined and asserted compact by Lemma \ref{lem: compact sym parts}.
+Many terms in these equations can be combined and asserted compact by \eqref{eq: old lem 4.6 1} and \eqref{eq: old lem 4.6 2}.
 They are indicated in {blue}.
 When summing the real parts of \eqref{eq: off-diagonal first SL} and \eqref{eq: off-diagonal second SL}, the terms in {red} cancel.
-Relying on Lemma \ref{lem: compactness of boundary integrals}, some terms amount to compact perturbations so that we may replace $\kappa$ and $\tilde{\kappa}$ by $0$ in those instances.
+Relying on \eqref{eq: compact nu 0 phi} to \eqref{eq: compact nu 0 phi tilde}, some terms amount to compact perturbations so that we may replace $\kappa$ and $\tilde{\kappa}$ by zero in those instances.
+We have arrived at the following identity: